 The Department of Biomedical Sciences offers undergraduate through postdoctoral education guided by dedicated faculty who pursue translational research in the disciplines of anatomy, neurobiology, pharmacology, physiology, and reproductive biology.
 More than 30 specialty laboratories allow students to gain hands-on learning experiences tailored to individualized interests and goals in human and animal health and disease.

-Complete a master’s degree in two semesters
+Complete a master’s degree in one year

 Extensive laboratory instruction

 Cadaver-based human and domestic animal dissection

 Small cohorts within each concentration

 Challenging curriculum in a nurturing environment

 Interested in the one-year master’s in anatomy and physiology program?
 There are two ways to apply!

 - Apply through CSU’s Graduate School with the Online Graduate Application.
 (Cost: $60)

 - Apply through the Post Baccalaureate Centralized Application service.
 (Cost: $200)

 - Transcripts from all attended colleges and universities